vishalkrishna8/emi-calculator/README.md

-**EMI calculator**
+## EMI calculator

-**Technologies used**
+## Technologies used

 This website was built using the following technologies:

-HTML
+•℅HTML

-CSS
+• CSS

-JavaScript
+• JavaScript

-**Installation**
+## Installation

 To install and run the website locally, follow these steps:

-Clone the repository
+• Clone the repository

-Open the website in a browser: http://localhost:3000
+• Open the website in a browser: http://localhost:3000

-**Contributing**
+## Contributing

 Contributions to the website are welcome.
 To contribute, follow these steps:

-Fork the repository Create a new branch: git checkout -b new-feature
+1. Fork the repository Create a new branch: git checkout -b new-feature

-Make changes and commit them: git commit -am 'Add new feature'
+2. Make changes and commit them: git commit -am 'Add new feature'

-Push to the branch: git push origin new-feature
+3. Push to the branch: git push origin new-feature

-Create a pull request
+4. Create a pull request

-**License**
+## License

 This website is licensed under the MIT License.
 See the LICENSE file for more information.